 22. Failure to take appropriate corrective action to comply with this chapter or with rules adopted pursuant to this chapter without valid justification within a reasonable period of time after receiving a written directive from the registrar.
-The written directive shall set forth the time within which the contractor is to complete the remedial action.
-The time permitted for compliance shall not be less than fifteen days from the date of issuance of the directive.
-A license shall not be revoked or suspended nor shall any other penalty be imposed for a violation of this paragraph until after a hearing has been held.
+The written directive must set forth the time within which the contractor is to complete the remedial action.
+The time permitted for compliance may not be less than fifteen days from the date of issuance of the directive.
+A license may not be revoked or suspended nor may any other penalty be imposed for a violation of this paragraph until after a hearing has been held.

 23. Prohibit, threaten to prohibit, retaliate against, threaten to retaliate against or otherwise intimidate any contractor or materialman from serving a preliminary notice pursuant to section 33-992.01.

 24. For contractors, failure to comply with title 44, chapter 11, article 11.